storybookjs/marko/docs/writing-stories/loaders.md

 <!-- prettier-ignore-end -->

-In this example, we load a "current user" that is available as `loaded.currentUser` for all stories in the storybook.
+In this example, we load a "current user" that is available as `loaded.currentUser` for all stories.

 ## Loader inheritance